clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 Add the pre-trained model to the image
 --------------------------------------

-A custom DLRS image is provided to serve OpenVINO through Seldon.
+A custom DLRS image is provided to serve OpenVINO™ model server through Seldon.
 Add a curl command to download your publicly hosted model and save it in :file:`/opt/ml` in the container filesystem.
 For example, if you have a model on GCP, use this command:

    .. code-block:: bash